Harry-Hopkinson/R6-No-Recoil/README.md

 A lightweight, efficient **no-recoil tool** for Rainbow Six Siege.
 Designed for smooth performance and ease of use.

+## 🧠 Why I Made This

+Most recoil tools like Logitech G Hub are bloated, heavy, and come with a ton of unnecessary overhead just to perform a simple task.
+I built this tool to be **clean**, **compact**, and **laser-focused** on one thing: **removing recoil with minimal system impact**.
+No drivers, no background bloat—just raw utility.

 ## 🚀 Why Use This Tool?

 - **📌 No Recoil** – Reduces weapon recoil for better accuracy.